About 50 different native snake species inhabit Florida, from those 6 are venomous and 44 non-venomous snakes, and also

 Eastern indigo snake

-The eastern indigo snake or blue indigo snake (Drymarchon couperi) is a large non-venomous colubrid snake found in the the Eastern United States.
+The eastern indigo snake or blue indigo snake (Drymarchon couperi) is a large non-venomous colubrid snake found in the Eastern United States.

-Historically, their range extend throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.
+Historically, their range extends throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.

 Other non-venomous snake species found in Florida:

 Florida venomous snake species

 In the United States, 99% of all venomous snakebites are from pit vipers like rattlesnakes, copperheads or cottonmouths/water moccasins and all are present in Florida today.